Where do we start?

 In 2019 we have started this initiative with the development of the OpenCollar Elephant tracker.
 Since then, much has happened and we are happy to show you some great results.
-The OpenCollar initiative now has a wide range of field-tested and proven animal protection collars, that can be applied to protect not only elephants, but also rhino, lion, cheetah, wisent, wild dog and more.
+The OpenCollar initiative now has a wide range of field-tested and proven animal protection collars, that can be applied to protect not only elephants, but also rhino, lion, cheetah, wisent, wild dog, feral cat, raccoon and more.

 What’s happening right now?

-In 2020 we are continuing the development of existing collars and we are also extending the range of collars to protect even more different animals like the endangered Pangolin.
+In 2023 we are continuing the development of new and existing collars and we are also extending the range of collars to protect even more different animals like the endangered Pangolin.